Hevanafa/rock-paper-scissors-wasm/README.md

 # Rock, Paper & Scissors

-A game written in Rust WebAssembly with some HTML as the display.
+A game written in Rust WebAssembly with some HTML, CSS & JS as the display.

 ![](./preview.png)